INDIA bloc in turmoil as Congress and TMC clash over seat sharing in Bengal | Politics

 In the 2019 elections, the TMC won 22 seats, the Congress won two (Behrampore and Malda South), and the BJP secured 18.

-The war of words, brewing for the past few days, took an ugly turn on Thursday after Chowdhury slammed the TMC for not being serious about allying with the Congress in Bengal.
+Chowdhury claimed that the Congress was ''strong enough to win more seats'' in West Bengal and challenged the TMC supremo to contest against him from his home turf Berhampore in the Lok Sabha elections this year.
+The war of words, brewing for the past few days, took an ugly turn on Thursday after Chowdhury slammed the TMC for not being serious about allying with the Congress in the state.

 ''The TMC is not serious about strengthening or forging an alliance in Bengal.
 The TMC is busy pleasing and serving Prime Minister Narendra Modi to protect themselves from the clutches of the CBI and the ED,'' he told reporters in his constituency.

 Referring to media reports that the TMC was willing to part with the two seats won by the Congress in 2019, Chowdhury expressed his displeasure, saying, ''Congress is not going to beg before TMC for seats.''
-He added, ''The Congress is not going to beg before TMC for seats; we don't need their alms.
+He added, ''We don't need their alms.
 Who are they to decide how many seats the party will contest?
 If needed, we will fight on our own; let the party high command take a call on it,'' highlighting his role in the ongoing CPI(M)-Congress alliance in West Bengal.

-Congress MP from Malda South Abu Hasem Khan Choudhury had last month claimed that he had learnt from the media that TMC would leave his seat and Berhampore for the party as part of the seat sharing deal.
+Chowdhury also said, ''We can win more seats in West Bengal with our strength.
+We will win by bigger margins...She (Mamata) has proposed that Priyanka Gandhi should be fielded against Prime Minister Narendra Modi in Varanasi.
+I have a suggestion for her to contest against me from Berhampore.''
+Congress MP from Malda South Abu Hasem Khan Choudhury had last month claimed that he had learnt from the media that TMC would leave his seat and Berhampore for the party as part of the seat-sharing deal.

 According to TMC sources, the ruling party in Bengal is inclined to allocate four out of the 42 Lok Sabha seats to Congress.
 Currently, the Congress holds two seats in West Bengal, both in minority-dominated districts of Malda and Murshidabad.